-Following the Chinese invasion of Tibet there was an influx of over 300,000 exiles/refugees into Nepal on the way to Dharamala in India.
+Following the Chinese takeover of Tibet there was an influx of over 300,000 exiles/refugees into Nepal on the way to Dharamala in India.
 It's estimated that 60,000 settled in Nepal.
 2,500 refugees cross the border every year either to make there way to India or settle in Nepal.

 There are 12 official Tibetan settlement camps in Nepal..
 8 in Kathmandu, and 4 in Pokhara (Tashi Ling, Tashi Palkhiel, Jampaling and Paljorling).
 There are several more smaller settlements in the surrounding hillsides around Pokhara.

 While the Tibetan Refugee Settlements were set up under the immediate need for assistance to the Tibetan people today many Tibetans earn a living from tourism.

 If you've spent any time in Pokhara then at some stage while walking along Lakeside you're sure to have been approached by someone from Tibet selling bracelets or beads.

 Many Tibetan refugees are not allowed to legally work.
 Due to this many sell handmade jewelry, trinkets, carvings and carpets as a form of income they can walk around with.
 Within the settlement camps you will often find much of the same.
 While during the day people are out tending to crops, there will be a few working and selling there.
 Shops such as these are either technically owned by Nepali or the authorities simply don't act.

 In Pokhara the most frequently visited camps are Tashi Palkhie & Jampaling due to their close proximity to the city.
 All the camps have a small Buddhist Monetary.
 If you are there for Tibetan New Year (Feb-March) there can often be colorful celebrations held there.

 Most of the items for sale are genuine in terms of being handmade.
 Items can and should be bartered for.
 Even if there is a price on them.